Radiokot/photoprism-android-client/README.md

 - Endless session without the need to re-enter the password
 - [Connection to both private and public libraries](https://github.com/Radiokot/photoprism-android-client/wiki/Connection-guide)
 - Support of [mTLS (mutual TLS)](https://github.com/Radiokot/photoprism-android-client/wiki/How-to-connect-to-a-library-with-mTLS-(mutual-TLS)-auth%3F) and [HTTP basic authentication](https://github.com/Radiokot/photoprism-android-client/wiki/Connection-guide)
-- TV compatibility to easily browse your library with a remote-control ([how to install](https://github.com/Radiokot/photoprism-android-client/issues/66#issuecomment-1667426238))
+- TV compatibility to easily browse your library with a remote-control (Search is only available with a mouse for now.
+[How to install](https://github.com/Radiokot/photoprism-android-client/issues/66#issuecomment-1667426238))

 The gallery is not intended to sync content with the library.
 I recommend using [Autosync app](https://play.google.com/store/apps/details?id=com.ttxapps.autosync).